csrhddlam/csrhddlam.github.io/index.md

 My research interests are computer vision and deep learning.

 I am on the job market now.
-Please drop me an email if you are interested.
+Please send me an email if you are interested.

 ## News